jespernytun/missile-guidance-sim/README.md

     OUT --> K[K]
     K -->|feedback| S1
 ```
-**Key takeaway:** For higher order systems placing poles becomes less intuitive, and an LQR is easier to implement, even though the two systems physically gives us the same result.
+**Key Takeaway:** For higher order systems placing poles becomes less intuitive, and an LQR is easier to implement, even though the two systems physically gives us the same result.

 ---